johannabosch/QIIME2_for_Graham/README.md

 ### **Resources:**

 This analysis uses various software and tools all made available through the Graham cluster.
-By loading environment management systems (modules), users can create a consistent and controlled environment for executing commands using different programming languages (R, Python, MATLAB, C/C++, Java, Fortran, and Julia).

-These are some of the coding languages, tools and softwares we used in this analysis:
+Here is a list of some of the coding languages, tools and softwares we used in this analysis:

 > **[R/RStudio](https://www.r-project.org/)** is used for generating plots using the QIIME2R and Phyloseq packages.
 R is a statistical programming language widely employed in data analysis and visualization, while RStudio provides an integrated development environment (IDE) for working with R [^4].